 I don’t know about you guys but I love playing video games, especially when I’m away at college and want to procrastinate.
 It’s a really fun way of relieving stress and a great social activity that few truly outgrow.
-And with the introduction of Nintendo’s infamous Wii console, you can have fun playing games while you get in shape.
+And with the introduction of Nintendo’s famous Switch console, you can have fun playing games while you get in shape.

 5. Incorporate weight training while watching your favorite shows.

-You’re already sitting down watching a new episode of Mad Men or Glee – why not multitask and turn this into a mini workout session?
-Buy a couple free weights and work out your biceps and triceps every Monday at 7/8 pm CST while you find out, once again, that it’s not lupus.
+You’re already sitting down watching a new episode of The Bachelor – why not multitask and turn this into a mini workout session?
+Buy a couple free weights and work out your biceps and triceps every Monday at 7/8 pm CST while you find out, once again, that this is the final rose tonight.

 6. Just dance!